Applying to the best pre-med schools? Check out our College Application Boot Camp. Submit your best application!

 Those who are accepted have the opportunity to undergo a rigorous education schedule that is similar to a first-year med student’s schedule; 92 percent of participants in this program go on to medical school.

 Applying to the best pre-med schools?
 Our College Application Boot Camp will help you!
 Your first session is free.

 2. Cornell University – Ithica, NY

 Cornell is a private research institution that is included among the Ivies.

 - The university is divided into seven undergraduate and seven graduate colleges of diverse disciplines.

-- It is in a rural area and has a total undergraduate population of 14, 907 students.
+- It is in a rural area.

 - There is a strong sense of community and camaraderie because of this, and there are many shops/activities tailored toward students: a robust nightlife, artisanal coffee shops, and local craft beer.